andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 ### Gender Based Violence

 _Half the Sky_ highlights the many ways in which girls and women experience violence that is directed at them specifically because of their gender.
-For example, research suggests that girl fetuses are disproportionately aborted.
-When resources become less abundant for families, girl children often receive less medical attention, food, and education compared to their brothers.
+Research suggests that with the advancement of ultrasound technology, people began to abort female fetuses more often than male fetuses.
+When resources diminish for families, girl children tend to receive less medical attention, food, and education compared to their brothers.
 Women also continue to suffer honor killings, genital cutting, and systematic rape.